unlhcc/hpc-intro/_episodes/12-cluster.md

 > At the time of writing, the openssh support on Microsoft is still very [recent](https://blogs.msdn.microsoft.com/powershell/2017/12/15/using-the-openssh-beta-in-windows-10-fall-creators-update-and-windows-server-1709/).
 Alternatives to this are [putty](http://www.putty.org), [bitvise SSH](https://www.bitvise.com/ssh-client-download), [mRemoteNG](https://mremoteng.org/) or [MobaXterm](https://mobaxterm.mobatek.net/).
 Download it, install it and open the GUI.
 The GUI asks for your user name and the destination address or IP of the computer you want to connect to.
 Once provided, you will be queried for your password just like in the example above.
 {: .callout}

-Lola is asked to use a UNIX command called `ls` (for list directory contents) to have a look around.
+Nelle is asked to use a UNIX command called `ls` (for list directory contents) to have a look around.

 ~~~
 $ ls